HFAT-Platform/.github/profile/README.md

 ## Hi there 👋
 Description: Algo Trading Platform using Zerodha Kite API
+_Not much to see here since repos are private for now._
 <!--

 **Here are some ideas to get you started:**